 Since 1999, StoryCenter's Silence Speaks initiative has fostered healing for individuals, solidarity building within communities, and training and advocacy for public health and human rights promotion.
 Through intensive, hands-on participatory media workshops, we support people in sharing first-person stories from their own lives, in the form of videos, radio pieces, and photo essays.
 We work with our partners to carry out thoughtful and impactful approaches to story distribution.
 Our efforts have shown that with the support of our highly skilled facilitators, stories by individuals can bring attention to the structural roots of poverty, gender oppression, and violence, in ways that demand accountability and change at community, institutional, and government levels.

 Silence Speaks collaborates closely with partners to ensure the design of projects that offer safe, culturally relevant, and meaningful workshop experiences.
 Where appropriate, we include leadership development activities, hands-on art making, training in photography, and content about specific health and human rights issues in the workshop curriculum.
 We tailor our approach to accommodate languages, literacies, and technologies in a given setting, with careful attention to the ethics of bringing sensitive audio and visual material into public viewing environments.

 Above all, we help our partners share stories in ways that create change.
 Project outputs can include:

 - web and social media-ready videos

-- customized web presentations
+- customized web presentations of stories

 - story collections on playable DVD